joaopizani/env.modular-xplatform-vim-cfg/README.md

    allows you to insert short snippets of code by using "trigger" keywords and the Tab key.
 It's too awesome too describe with words: go see the [screencast](http://www.youtube.com/watch?v=TNMjbaimk9g).
    Our setup includes a directory for custom snippets: there are already some there and you can add your own.
-   For example: when you type `author<Tab>`, a nice header containing the file author's name and a timestamp will be inserted.
+   For example: when you type `author<Ctrl-k>`, a nice header containing the file author's name and a timestamp will be inserted.

  * **Parallel builds:** Combines GNU Make "parallel build" feature with Vim's internal "make" command.
 As described in [this blog post](http://joaopizani.hopto.org/en/2012/05/vim-parallel-make).

- * **Automatic, EASY tags:** By using the [easytags](https://github.com/xolox/vim-easytags), tags are generated, regenerated whenever necessary and managed automatically and in a central location.
-Our setup includes settings which fine-tune easytags for an even smoother experience.
-These customizations of the plugin are located in `modular-xplatform-vim-cfg/config/tags.vim`.

  * **Easy-on-the-eyes, 256-colors colorscheme:** Whenever the terminal in which you are running Vim allows, we use a very comfortable 256-colors colorscheme, namely, [Zenburn](https://github.com/jnurmine/Zenburn).